brunokoga/Montevideo/magicItems_dir/wondrousItems.md

 **Description**

 A pair of these wings might appear to be nothing more than a plain cloak of old, black cloth, or they could be as elegant as a long cape of blue feathers.
-When the wearer speaks the command word, the cloak turns into a pair of bat or bird wings that empower her to fly with a speed of 60 feet (average maneuverability), also granting a +5 competence bonus on [Fly](../skills/fly#_fly) skill checks.
+When the wearer speaks the command word, the cloak turns into a pair of bat or bird wings that empower her to fly with a speed of 60 feet (average maneuverability, also granting a +5 competence bonus on [Fly](../skill_dir/fly#_fly skill checks.

 **Construction**